fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 description: "A problem to solve or just a bad idea?"
 tags: [development, design, links, buttons, a11y]
 ---
-You have a “card” component which includes some text content, an image, and a link or button, and it’s working great.
+You have a “card” component which includes a heading, some body content, an image, and a link which takes you to the full article, and it’s working great.
 Then along comes a design or UX requirement that the _full card_ (not just the button or link) should be clickable.
 This is where things get complicated.
 ---

 I’ve been thinking about this challenge a lot recently and so, it seems, have many others.